deepakjowel95/keywordspotting_Nanosense33ble/README.md

 #
 # Instruments/devices required
 • Arduino Nano Sense 33 BLE

 • Arduino Nano Sheild(not mandatory, but is useful as it provides structural/protective support to the MCU )

-•These can be purchased from the Arduino website for which the links have been given below:-
+• These can be purchased from the Arduino website for which the links have been given below:-

   Arduino Nano 33 BLE Sense with header(preffered):-  https://store.arduino.cc/usa/nano-33-ble-sense-with-headers?queryID=undefined